- Get link

 Website: http://www.hotelcarmelita.com.ph/

 Exotic food in Cagayan.
 Abalin from Itawes, also abaleng or tateg; salagubang in Tagalog, is the larva of the abal-abal or beetle.
-Abalin as well as the matured one called Assimmawa is a popular delicacy of the Ibanags, Itaweses and the Ilokanos in Cagayan and other areas in Cagayan Valley.
+Abalin as well as the matured one called Assimmawa is a popular delicacy of the Ibanags, Itaweses and the Ilocanos in Cagayan and other areas in Cagayan Valley.
 Have you tried the rice eel, river eel, and even the monitor lizard?
 Cagayeños will never go hungry, during the dry or wet season, they have been creative in finding food in so many ways.
-Our great-grandfather came from Zambales and as a child we saw how the locals eat the salagubang, palakang -bukid (farm frogs) and ganta or grasshoppers vigorously.
-For them, it is indeed part of their daily lives and consume it normally just how you eat your chickens.
+Our great-grandfather came from Zambales and as a child we saw how the locals ate the salagubang, palakang -bukid (farm frogs) and ganta or grasshoppers vigorously.
+For them, it is indeed part of their daily lives and consumes normally just how you eat your chickens.

-some of Tuguegarao kakanin we've tried are: biko, palitwa with filling, and kutsinta |
+some of Tuguegarao kakanin we've tried are: biko, palitwa with filling, and kutsinta

 Until our next stop to Cagayan.